 Following a visual examination of your ear, ear canal and ear drum, the hearing sensitivity test is performed - Pure Tone Audiometry.
-In addition to this, functional brain hearing tests such as speech tests in noise, and speech sensitivity will be performed alongside cognitive function tests.
+In addition to this, functional brain hearing tests such as speech tests in noise, and speech sensitivity will be performed alongside cognitive function tests if indicated.

 The hearing sensitivity test

 The Pure Tone hearing test is a key to providing a measurement of your hearing sensitivity.
 It helps us determine the type and degree of hearing loss.
 You will be required to use a headset through which a series of tones are presented at various pitches (frequencies) and volumes (intensities) to one ear at a time.
 You are required to press a button or raise your hand each time a tone is heard, no matter how soft.
 The softest volume (intensity) required to hear each tone is recorded on an audiogram.

 Hearing loss is generally identified by conducting a routine Pure Tone hearing test as described above.
 This gives you insight into your hearing sensitivity which is a great starting point.
 Although essential for determining type and degree of hearing loss, Pure Tone tests do not provide a clear depiction of your ability to listen to and understand speech.

 Speech is complex and many factors impact on our ability to understand it, particularly in challenging or noisy environments.
 Fortunately, Clearly Hearing routinely test these abilities rather than just relying on a pure tone stimulus to detect hearing as many other providers in the NHS and on the High Street.
 Speech tests are performed in quiet and in noise to provide a better perspective of a person’s functional hearing.
 Speech tests include: